Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 ### `scripts/compare_prediction_differences.py`

-This script is used for a more targeted qualitative comparison of the four final detector models.
+I use this script for a more targeted qualitative comparison of the four final detector models.

 It first reads the existing per-image CSV results and looks for interesting disagreement cases, including differences in predicted categories, number of detections and localization quality.